Profit Investment Management LLC Buys 42,374 Shares of Eagle Bancorp, Inc. (NASDAQ:EGBN)

 Shares of Eagle Bancorp stock opened at $30.56 on Thursday.
 The stock has a market cap of $914.66 million, a price-to-earnings ratio of 7.39 and a beta of 1.06.
 The firm’s 50-day moving average is $22.27 and its 200 day moving average is $23.11.
 Eagle Bancorp, Inc. has a 1 year low of $16.72 and a 1 year high of $49.04.
 The company has a debt-to-equity ratio of 0.06, a current ratio of 0.83 and a quick ratio of 0.83.

-Eagle Bancorp (NASDAQ:EGBN – Get Free Report) last announced its quarterly earnings results on Wednesday, October 25th.
-The financial services provider reported $0.91 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.74 by $0.17.
-The company had revenue of $77.07 million for the quarter, compared to analysts’ expectations of $73.98 million.
-Eagle Bancorp had a net margin of 20.05% and a return on equity of 9.99%.
+Eagle Bancorp (NASDAQ:EGBN – Get Free Report) last issued its earnings results on Wednesday, October 25th.
+The financial services provider reported $0.91 earnings per share for the quarter, topping analysts’ consensus estimates of $0.74 by $0.17.
+Eagle Bancorp had a return on equity of 9.99% and a net margin of 20.05%.
+The business had revenue of $77.07 million during the quarter, compared to analyst estimates of $73.98 million.
 Sell-side analysts anticipate that Eagle Bancorp, Inc. will post 3.32 EPS for the current fiscal year.

 Eagle Bancorp Announces Dividend